 “Clearly the ring sensor can be used to measure a valid EDA signal as indicated by the similarity of both event-related responses and the calculated features.
 The accuracy of the Moodmetric EDA Ring is adequate for psychological and physiological research when weighted against the advantage of conducting ecologically valid experiments outside laboratory conditions.”

 The results were accepted for publication in the 2015 conference of the IEEE Engineering in Medicine and Biology Society (EMBC 2015, August 25-29).

-The Moodmetric measurement has also been proven to be accurate by THe University of Tampere, Finland.
+The Moodmetric measurement accuracy has also been studied at the University of Tampere, Finland in 2014.
 The correlation with the reference equipment Nexus-10-MK II was good.
 Comparison details in charts below.

 With skin conductance level (SCL) we refer here to raw measured skin conductance without any filtering.
 The figures below show the comparison of the two devices.

 Further reading in an article by Jari Torniainen and Benjamin Cowley, published in August 2016:

 1 Mendes, W.B.
 (2009).
 Assessing the autonomic nervous system.
 In: Harmon-Jones E. ja Beer J.S.
 Methods in social neuroscience.
 New York: Guilford Press. p.
 118-147.

 2 Setz C., Arnrich B., Schumm J. and La R. (2010) Discriminating Stress From Cognitive Load Using a Wearable EDA Device.
 IEEE Trans.
 Inf.
 Technol.
 Biomed.
 14(2). p.
 410-417.

 3 Nikula R. (1991) Psychological correlates of nonspecific skin conductance responses.
 Psychophysiology.
 28(1). p.86-90.